Scrapbooks of the Forest

 However, in the 1950s, the Indianapolis post-war building boom finally subsumed Nora, and suburbs began springing up in the area.
 Sherwood Forest, bounded by Westfield Boulevard, 91st Street, 96th Street (now called Real Street) and the Monon tracks (now the Monon Trail) slowly appeared from the clay and rubble of a struggling farm.

-Today, few of the original owners remain, and at this writing, no one I have interviewed remembers how the neighborhood got its name — but someone must have been a big fan of the Robinhood story!
+Today, few of the original owners remain, and at this writing, no one I have interviewed remembers how the neighborhood got its name… but someone must have been a big fan of the Robinhood story!
 The original development boasts lanes named Sherwood, Marian, Friar and Nottingham.
-(Indeed, when renovating our home, we discovered the deepest layer of dining room wallpaper was designed with vignets of the Robinhood story.)
+(Indeed, when renovating our home, we discovered the deepest layer of dining room wallpaper was designed with vignettes of the Robinhood story.)

-Flotsam and ephemera from Forest scrapbooks tell stories like…
+Flotsam and ephemera from Forest scrapbooks tell significant, inspiring, and even humorous stories like these, among others:

 - the much-beloved firefighter who accidentally caught his own house on fire (and his legendary good humor about the whole thing)